przemyslawmisztal/rock_farm/README.md

-Hobbit unit calculator
+Hobbit units calculator
 =========

 Simple but useful Android application that calculates amount of T1 troops to train while making sure your available resources are spent the best efficient way.
+In result you will be able to queue more units.

 ## Quick start